yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/azure.md

 - **Client ID** represents the [ID of an application](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#option-2-create-a-new-application-secret) registered in your Azure Active Directory.
 - **Client Secret** represents the secret of an application registered in your Azure Active Directory.
 You need to enter the `Value` of the secret (not the `Secret ID`).
 - **Resource Group** represents the group in which YugabyteDB nodes compute and network resources are created.
 Your Azure Active Directory application (client ID and client secret) needs to have `Network Contributor` and `Virtual Machine Contributor` roles assigned for this resource group.
 - **Subscription ID** is required for cost management.
-The virtual machine resources managed by YugabyteDB Anywhere are tagged with this subscription.
+The virtual machine resources managed by YBA are tagged with this subscription.
 - **Tenant ID** represents the Azure Active Directory tenant ID which belongs to an active subscription.
 To find your tenant ID, follow instructions provided in [How to find your Azure Active Directory tenant ID](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/how-to-find-tenant).
 - **Private DNS zone** lets you use a custom domain name for the nodes in your universe.
 For details and instructions, see [Define a private DNS zone](#define-a-private-dns-zone).